 Provide a story or comment specifically related to your organization/project's CalFresh Outreach activities over the past quarter.
-This can include, but is not limited to, success stories or your customers overcoming obstacles to access CalFresh; challenges you or your organization have overcome to better provide CalFresh Outreach or events that highlighted your agency's strength as a DHHS partner.
+This can include, but is not limited to, success stories or your customers overcoming obstacles to maintain their benefits and access CalFresh; challenges you or your organization have overcome to better provide CalFresh Outreach or events that highlighted your agency's strength as a DHHS partner.